BARATH66/Data_Analytics/README.md

 # Data_Analytics
-It has all codes relevant to data analytics.
+Data Analytics repository contains codes and other informations of pertinent tools of data analysis.